International Politics Summer School

 People, Power and Politics in Contemporary South Asia

-• drivers of democratic backsliding and authoritarianism;
+• drivers of democratic backsliding and authoritarianism

-• variation in, and evolution of, ethnic and religious nationalism;
+• variation in, and evolution of, ethnic and religious nationalism

-• the impact of domestic politics on inter-state rivalries;
+• the impact of domestic politics on inter-state rivalries

-• the role of external powers in regional and domestic politics;
+• the role of external powers in regional and domestic politics

-• social movements and popular mobilization.
+• social movements and popular mobilisation

 Certification